 The advantages of body butter over a lotion

-Many people prefer to make body butters because they can be made without a preservative or an emulsifier.
-That makes them easier to make for beginner MIY-ers (make-it-yourself-ers).
+- Simple ingredients: For those who enjoy making their own homemade cosmetics, body butters are quite popular because of their simplicity.
+They can be made with few ingredients and don’t need a preservative or an emulsifier.
+That makes them perfect for beginner MIY-ers (make-it-yourself-ers).

-Because they are denser than lotions, they are also more occlusive, meaning that they can create a barrier that helps keep moisture from leaving your skin.
-That also makes them last longer on your skin than a lotion.
+- Protective barrier: Because they are denser than lotions, they are also more occlusive, meaning that they can create a barrier that helps keep moisture from leaving your skin.
+For the same reason, they have better staying-power on your skin than a lotion.

-Lastly, because they lack water, they also normally have a longer shelf life.
+- Long shelf life: Because they lack water, they aren’t as prone to microbial growth, so they have a longer shelf life.

 The disadvantages of using a body butter